Mental Health Therapy in Oregon

 Online

-William Walker is a Clinical Social Worker/therapist, providing online sessions.
-Services include therapy for adults (18+).
-William has experience working with Gay People, People Living with HIV/AIDS, and Lesbians.
-They also have experience working with Buddhist clients and provide faith-sensitive care while welcoming people of all backgrounds.
-William is in-network with insurance providers including Oregon Health Plan (OHP) and PacificSource.
-They accept Cash, Check, and Mastercard.
+Mikki Renken Thrapp is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Mikki has experience working with Gay People, People Living with HIV/AIDS, People with Immunological Disorders, Lesbians, Racial Justice Advocates, and Single Mothers.
+Mikki is in-network with insurance providers including Medicaid and Oregon Health Plan (OHP).
+They accept Cash, Mastercard, and Paypal, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Oregon